AnalogSense/universal-analog-plugin/README.md

 A plugin for the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk) that makes it support a wider range of keyboards.

-Note that universal-analog-plugin acts as a replacement for wooting-analog-plugin.

-To install it, follow these simple steps:
+## Setup

+1. Download the latest `universal-analog-plugin.dll` from [the releases page](https://github.com/calamity-inc/universal-analog-plugin/releases)
-1. Navigate to `C:\Program Files\WootingAnalogPlugins` in your File Explorer
+2. Navigate to `C:\Program Files\WootingAnalogPlugins` in your File Explorer
-2. Create a new folder called `_disabled`
-3. Move the `wooting-analog-plugin` folder into the `_disabled` folder
-4. Create a new folder called `universal-analog-plugin`
+3. Create a new folder called `universal-analog-plugin`
-5. Drop the `universal-analog-plugin.dll` into the `universal-analog-plugin` folder
+4. Drop the `universal-analog-plugin.dll` into the `universal-analog-plugin` folder

 ## Supported Keyboards

-- Wooting Two HE
-- Wooting Two HE ARM
-- Wooting 60 HE ARM
-- Wooting Lekker
-- Wooting Two
-- Wooting One
-- Wooting UwU
-- Wooting UwU RGB
 - Razer Huntsman V2 Analog
 - Razer Huntsman Mini Analog (Untested)

+Although the scope of this project goes beyond Razer keyboards, they are currently the only manufacturer of analog keyboards who bothered enough to make the data accessible (besides Wooting).
+You can view [The List](https://github.com/calamity-inc/universal-analog-plugin/issues/1) for all keyboards on my radar, and which ones I've already bought and attempted to get working.

-Note that most of the heavy lifting of supporting the keyboards is done in [soup::AnalogueKeyboard](https://github.com/calamity-inc/Soup/blob/senpai/soup/AnalogueKeyboard.cpp).
+Note that the actual logic for interacting with the devices is in [Soup](https://soup.do).

-If your keyboard is not mentioned here, please refer to [The List](https://github.com/calamity-inc/universal-analog-plugin/issues/1).